 4. Transactions in the Company’s securities are prohibited starting four (4) weeks before the end of any fiscal quarter and ending at the close of the first full trading day after public release of the Company’s quarterly or annual financial results (the “blackout period”).

-5. Transactions in the Company’s securities are prohibited during periods that the Company has designated as a limited trading period (also known as “event-specific blackouts”) unless the Board Director or Designated Employee obtains the prior approval of a Monitor.
+5. Transactions in the Company’s securities are prohibited during periods that the Company has designated as a limited trading period (also known as “event-specific blackouts”) unless the Board Director or Designated Employee obtains the prior approval of the General Counsel.
 For example, limited trading periods would occur if the Company is actively involved in negotiations for the acquisition of a significant business.
 The Company may notify you that you are subject to a limited trading period, in which case you must refrain from trading in the Company’s securities.
-Under the U.S. federal securities laws, Board Directors and senior level Company employees are deemed to have knowledge of material nonpublic information, even if they do not have actual knowledge of that information.
 Such Designated Employees, Executive Officers and Board Directors may not disclose to any other person (including any other employee) that the event-specific blackout has been imposed.